Finding An Addiction Therapist Near Me

 Causes And Associated Risk Factors

-Coping with a chronic or terminal illness like cancer
+A chronic or terminal illness like cancer

 Mental or emotional disorders

-Abusive family dynamic
+Abusive family dynamics

 Peer pressure